sendgrid/docs/content/docs/ui/analytics-and-reporting/tracking-data-with-keen-io.md

  ## Testing Your Integration

-Test that everything is working by clicking on the **"Test Your Integration"** button in SendGrid’s "Event Webhook" Settings.
+To test that everything is working, navigate to **Event Webhook Settings** in the SendGrid app and then click **"Test Your Integration"**.
 This will send sample email data from SendGrid into your Keen Project.
-In the Keen UI, check the Streams tab for sample SendGrid data.
+In the Keen UI, navigate to the **Streams** tab to check for sample SendGrid data.
 After you've confirmed the data was sent, enable the Event Webhook and your SendGrid email data will now be sent to Keen in real-time.

  ## Your Data: SendGrid Data Models

- Under SendGrid Mail Settings → Event Webhook, each email event type that is selected will be recorded as a separate Event Collection in your Keen project.
-It’s recommended to "Select All” to access full functionality of the Keen app’s reporting.
+In the SendGrid app, navigate to **Mail Settings** and then select  **Event Webhook**.
+Each email event type that is selected will be recorded as a separate Event Collection in your Keen project.
+We recommended checking **Select All** to access full functionality of the Keen app’s reporting.

  The email events that are recorded are: